marksohq/markso-imessage-relay/PRODUCTION_RELEASE_GUIDE.md

-# Production Release Guide for Markso Server
+# Production Release Guide for Markso Nurture

 ## Overview

-This guide explains how to build and release the Markso Server app for production with auto-updates via GitHub releases.
+This guide explains how to build and release the Markso Nurture app for production with auto-updates via GitHub releases.

 ## Prerequisites

-1. **GitHub Repository**: `marksohq/imessage-relay`
+1. **GitHub Repository**: `marksohq/markso-imessage-relay`
 2. **GitHub Token**: For publishing releases (set as `GH_TOKEN` environment variable)
 3. **Code Signing** (optional but recommended):
    - Apple Developer Account